 Instead, try addressing other objections in the first step of your cart abandonment sequence.
 Start by asking people if they had any issues checking out, if they need further questions answered before buying, or if they simply forgot to complete the order.
 You’ll be surprised at just how many lost sales you can recover without going down the road of offering discounts immediately.

 Simple copy that offers solutions to objections, along with dynamically populated images of the items in the cart, and a big call to action button, works very well to recover sales.
 If you aren’t already doing this I bet you’ll be surprised by just how well it works – even without discounts.

 In emails 2, 3, and 4, you can start to introduce coupon codes in order to incentivize people to come back and purchase, if they have not yet done so after 12 or 24 hours.
 Both coupon codes for free shipping as well as a percentage off of the total order value work well.
-Many brands find that 10-15% off is enough to recover a large amount of sales, although coupons as low as 5% can still be very effective.
+Many brands find that 10-15% off is enough to recover a large number of sales, although coupons as low as 5% can still be very effective.

-It’s of course important to test what works for your customers and your brand.
+It’s, of course, important to test what works for your customers and your brand.

 2. An Automated Sequence That Builds Trust With New Leads and Encourages Their First Purchase

-One of the most valuable email automations any eCommerce store can implement is a sequence that’s designed to turn non-buyer leads in to first time customers.
-In fact, this is the top performing email automation in terms of total sales revenue for many online retailers.
+One of the most valuable email automations any eCommerce store can implement is a sequence that’s designed to turn non-buyer leads into first-time customers.
+In fact, this is the top-performing email automation in terms of total sales revenue for many online retailers.